Report all of your credit, debit card or cash sales income to HMRC using the Card Transaction Programme.

 Unless you’ve contacted HMRC to agree additional time to pay, you should send your payment at the same time as you send your disclosure.
 HMRC should receive it no later than the 90 day deadline given on your notification acknowledgement letter.

-Whichever way you choose to pay, please make sure that you quote your Payment Reference Number (PRN).
+Whichever way you choose to pay, please make sure that you quote your PRN.

 HMRC expects you to pay what you owe when you make your disclosure.

-If you can’t pay the full amount, you’ll need to let HMRC know as soon as possible and before you send in your disclosure.
+If you cannot pay the full amount, you’ll need to let HMRC know as soon as possible and before you send in your disclosure.
 To do this, you should contact HMRC.